pzol/reportability/README.md

-# BmsBookingLists
+# Reportability

-This gem is to be used for to find lists of bookings.
+A sweet little gem helping with the display of reports.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'bms_booking_lists'
+    gem 'reportability'

 And then execute: